ORNL/software-catalog/about/faq.md

     * Start with our [list](https://github.com/LLNL/llnl.github.io/blob/main/category/README.md) of recommended, standardized topics.

     * See helpful hints on [GitHub's topic help page](https://help.github.com/articles/about-topics/).
 Add tags relevant to your project's programming language, platforms, and more (e.g., Python, HPC, Linux).

-    * If your repo is part of the [RADIUSS project](https://software.llnl.gov/radiuss/), be sure to add the `radiuss` topic along with the appropriate [category tags](https://github.com/LLNL/llnl.github.io/blob/main/radiuss/README.md).

 2. Let [Twitter](https://twitter.com/LLNL_OpenSource) followers know your project is available on GitHub.
 Feel free to tag this handle on your own tweet, or submit a request to [open-source@llnl.gov](mailto:open-source@llnl.gov) so we can tweet on your behalf.